mekkablue/Glyphs-Scripts/README.md

 ## Test
 * **Compare Font Family:** Compares a few Font Info entries between all currently opened fonts, and displays them in the Macro window if there are any differences.
+* **Pangram Helper:** Helps you write a pangram, which you can copy into the clipboard, or put into a new tab. *Needs Vanilla.*
 * **Preflight Font:** Checks for a few common mistakes, like bad glyph names, and reports them to the Macro Window.
 * **Report Area in Square Units:** Calculates the area of each selected glyph, and outputs the result to the Macro Window in square units.
 Increase precision by changing the value for the PRECISION variable in line 9 (script will slow down).
 * **Report Black to White Ratios:** Calculates the black area of all selected glyphs, and the black/white area ratio in relation to bounding box and several vertical metrics.
 Outputs a CSV spreadsheet.